David Bradley, Ph.D., Immunology

 Neuropsychiatric Research Institute

-The Neuropsychiatric Research Institute was created to be a catalyst for supporting research and innovation in the science of health care, focusing on diseases and disorders of the brain and central nervous system.
+A division of Sanford Research, the Neuropsychiatric Research Institute was created to be a catalyst for supporting research and innovation in the science of health care, focusing on diseases and disorders of the brain and central nervous system.

 - James E. Mitchell, M.D.